 The Cree XT-E Cool White (Blue Line) is a full spectrum LED with the exception of the Red.

 If you want to recreate the natural light found shallow tidal pools all you have to do is add a few Red LEDs or a few Warm White (Red Line) LEDs.
 The exact spectrum of Cree LEDs varies slightly with the Bin.
 By choosing the correct Bin one can easily replicate the look of any MH or T5 light.
-We feel we have found the perfect mix in our Phoenix DIY Kits and our Reef Spectrum Fixture.
+We feel we have found the perfect mix in our Phoenix DIY Kits and our Sirius XTC.
 These focus on the Binned XT-E Royal Blue which provides the growth and awesome colour pop and a special Mix of Binned Cool White and Blue LEDs to simulate the look of a 20K Radium with the whites dimmed down or a 12K Ushio with the Whites turned up.

 There is a lot of online debate on which LED mix is best.
 Some times it is a s trivial as the question “who is hotter, Ginger or Mary Ann?”.
 The ultimate looks of ones Reef Tank can be easily tweaked.
 Once the foundation of LEDs are in place.
 All one has to do is add a few LEDs to highlight the desired pigments in Coral.
 Below is a chart from Dan Kelley that depicts the different pigments in Coral and how they respond to different spectrums of light.
+Our Sirius XTC uses 7 RGB clusters.
+Each Chanel is controlled separately which results in over 68 trillion color variations.
+We like to use the 410-470nm spectrum as our primary grow and then adjust the

 How many LEDs do I need